The Crimean War’s White Sea Theatre, 1854

 And the final verdict on the operations in the White Sea in 1854?
 It is easy to be critical with the advantage of hindsight, but even so one can only question why lives – both British and Russian – should ever have been squandered in such a pointless exercise.
 The same applies to the operation in the Northern Pacific.
 What, in either case, was the strategic value?

 There was to be a terrible postscript.
-In 1923, after its monks were murdered, the Solovetsky Monastery was to become a slave-labour camp for alleged enemies of the new Soviet state.
+In 1923, after its monks had been murdered, the Solovetsky Monastery was to become a slave-labour camp for alleged enemies of the new Soviet Marxist state.
 Further camps were built on the adjoining Solovetsky Islands.
 As such it was to earn the unenviable name of “Mother of the Gulag” since it established a model for other camps in the vast structure of Marxist tyranny.
-By 1930, “about 50,000” prisoners were held there, with another 30,000 held on the nearby mainland, many of the prisoners being sent to work as slaves on construction of on the White Sea to Baltic Canal.
+By 1930, “about 50,000” prisoners were held there, with another 30,000 held on the nearby mainland, many of the prisoners being sent to work as slaves on construction of the White Sea to Baltic Canal.
 How many died at Solovetsky, as at other Gulag camps will never be known.
 One is reminded of the chilling words at the end of Pasternak’s Doctor Zhivago that summarise the unknown fate in the Gulag of Lara, the heroine: “She was just another name on a long list, that later got mislaid.”

-This volume of the Dawlish Chronicles is set against the background of the murderous revolt in the Sudan by the Isis of its day, and which triggered one of the most dramatic campaigns of that British Army and the Royal Navy in the Victorian era.
+This volume of the Dawlish Chronicles is set against the background of the murderous revolt in the Sudan by the Isis of its day, and which triggered one of the most dramatic campaigns of the British Army and the Royal Navy in the Victorian era.
 It’s available in paperback and Kindle, and subscribers to Kindle Unlimited and Prime can read at no extra charge

 Extract below from review by A. Belfrage in “Historical Novels Review” – November 2018